LiliaFramework/Lilia/documentation/docs/developer/hooks/staffing.md

 }
 </style>

-# Administration - Submodules/Adminstick
+# Staffing

-This page documents the hooks defined by the submodules/adminstick submodule in the administration module.
+This page documents hooks in the staffing category.

 ---